single-cell-data/SOMA/brainstorming.md

 ) -> delayed iterator over ReadResult
 ```

-- slice - per-dimension slice, expressed as a scalar, a range, or a list of both.
+- slice - per-dimension slice, expressed as a scalar, a range, an Arrow array or chunked array of scalar, or a list of both.
 - batch_size - a [`SOMABatchSize`](#SOMABatchSize), indicating the size of each "batch" returned by the read iterator.
 Defaults to `auto`.
 - partition - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
 - result_order - order of read results.
 Can be one of row-major or column-major.